 How to maintain you business contacts database under GDPR

-The European GDPR or General Data Protection Regulations came into effect in the third week of May this year.
+The European GDPR or General Data Protection Regulations came into effect in the third week of May this year (2018).
 With these regulations in force, fines will become tougher and the regulations a lot stricter than before, across every industry.
 Small businesses are talking about the new GDPR which is why it makes sense to be prepared to deal with new regulations.
-So, what exactly is GDPR and how does it affect my business contacts database?
+So, what exactly is GDPR, and how does it affect my business contacts database?

 What is GDPR?

-The European GDPR works on the basis of two major principles which are giving you more control over your personal data and secondly, regulations will become more simplified with regard to international business operations.
-If your business was established in the European Union, then it will be governed by GDPR.
+The European GDPR works on the basis of two major principles which are giving you more control over your personal data.
+Secondly, regulations will become more simplified with regard to international business operations.
+If your business was established in the European Union.
+Then it will be governed by GDPR.
 BREXIT will not have any effect on GDPR.

 Small businesses in the UK will need to handle data related to past as well as existing suppliers and customers.
 The first thing a small business must do is know its data.
-Secondly, it will need to identify whether or not the business relies on consent to process information.
-Such activities will prove to be harder to deal with under the new GDPR because your business will need to get clear and specific as well as explicit consent to use data.
+Secondly, it will need to identify whether the business relies on consent to process information.
+For example, activities will prove to be harder to deal with under the new GDPR.
+As a result your business will need to get clear and specific as well as explicit consent to use data.

 Business contact databases & security measures

 Businesses must take a close and hard look at their security measures and policies which should be updated and be kept compliant with GDPR.
 Also, your business will need to properly address access requests which should be processed within thirty days.